Christopher Columbus

 Description

-A joyful and infectious pastiche that marries some of Offenbach’s best music with Don White’s witty and irreverent English version of the discovery of America.
-Weaving together music from lesser-known Offenbach operettas, this opera tells the story of Columbus asking Queen Isabella of Spain for funding for his journey to America.
-An alcoholic nymphomaniac, Isabella donates her jewellery in a kind of strip show.
-Three ex-wives follow Columbus onto his ship and he is seasick for the whole journey.
-On arrival in the New World he discovers the cola nut.
+A joyful and infectious pastiche that marries some of Offenbach’s best music with Opera Rara’s co-founder Don White’s witty and irreverent original English text about the discovery of America.
+Put together by Opera Rara for the 1976 American bicentenary celebrations, this recording weaves together music from lesser-known Offenbach operettas – some 36 excerpts from 22 different Offenbach works in fact – and tells the story of Christopher Columbus asking Queen Isabella of Spain for funding for his journey to America.

 Click here to visit the Official Opera Rara YouTube page and hear a track from this recording